Small plane crashes on bridge near Miami, striking an SUV | WTOP News

-Drone video on social media shows the plan crumpled on the Haulover Inlet Bridge with a damaged SUV nearby.
-A man can be seen scrambling from the plane and helped by others to the side of the roadway just before the aircraft was engulfed in flames.
+The single-engine Cessna 172 departed from Hollywood-Fort Lauderdale International Airport bound for Key West and soon lost power, the FAA said in a statement.
+The plane burst into flames after crashing.

-The Miami Herald reports at least one person was taken to a hospital, but there were no known fatalities.
+Two people aboard the plane were taken to a trauma center and three people with non-life threatening injuries were taken to a hospital, according to Miami-Dade Fire Rescue.
+The department said Miami-Dade Police would provide information on the sixth patient.
+The Miami-Dade Police public information office didn’t answer multiple calls, and a recording said a voice mailbox hadn’t been set up.

-The plane took off from Hollywood-Fort Lauderdale International Airport and was bound for Key West with three people aboard, the Herald reported.
+Drone video on social media showed the plane crumpled on the Haulover Inlet Bridge with a damaged SUV nearby.
+A man can be seen scrambling from the plane and being helped by others to the side of the roadway just before the aircraft became engulfed in flames.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.